pjotrp/bioruby-alignment/README.md

   end
 ```

-With aln1 and aln2, the library version is the shorter
+Having read aln1 and aln2, the library version is the shorter

 ```ruby
   aln3 = aln1.pal2nal(aln2)